+Recent leaps in testing technology can detect hereditary (genetic) susceptibility to severe gum disease.
 One way is a simple blood test that can indicate the likelihood of your developing severe gum disease down the road even if your gums appear perfectly healthy now.

 Even newer are saliva tests, which are easier on you if you get queasy over a finger prick or are afraid of needles.
 Like blood tests, saliva tests can also assess whether you are likely to develop severe gum disease in the future.

 This means that you and your dentist may be able to get a jump on disease development through better oral hygiene, more frequent visits and, perhaps, antimicrobial rinses when the time is right.